gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 DTLS 1.2 MUST be configured to disable options known to provide insufficient security.
 HTTP/2 {{RFC9113}} gives good minimum requirements based on the attacks that where publicly known in 2022.

+The AEAD limits in DTLS 1.3 are equally valid for DTLS 1.2 and SHOULD be followed for DTLS in SCTP, but are not mandated by the DTLS 1.2 specification.

 # IANA Consideration